Quartering Acts

-The Quartering Acts were two or more Acts of British Parliament requiring local governments of Britain's North American colonies to provide the British soldiers with housing and food.
+The Quartering Acts were several acts of the Parliament of Great Britain which required local authorities in the Thirteen Colonies of British North America to provide British Army personnel in the colonies with housing and food.
 Each of the Quartering Acts was an amendment to the Mutiny Act and required annual renewal by Parliament.
-They were originally intended as a response to issues that arose during the French and Indian War and soon became a source of tensions between the inhabitants of the Thirteen Colonies and the government in London.
-These tensions would later lead toward the American Revolution.
+They were originally intended as a response to issues which arose during the French and Indian War and soon became a source of tensions between the inhabitants of the colonies and the government in London.
+These tensions would later lead toward the American War of Independence.
+These acts were the reason for the Third Amendment to the United States Constitution.